The environments of the radio galaxy population in SIMBA: Results

 For LERGs, there appears to be no difference in the distribution of radio luminosities of central vs. satellites, which is borne out by the K-S $p\approx 0.2$.
 Because LERGs are defined as those that are dominant in the accretion of hot gas, whether a LERG is a central or a satellite in a dense environment, the hot gas in this environment is going to dominate the fueling of the central SMBH.

-Figure~\ref{fig:RLFs} provides an alternate view of the relative contributions of central and satellites to the overall radio population.
-We show the 1.4GHz radio luminosity functions~(RLFs) for, in the left panel, HERGs (grey line) separated into centrals (blue line) and satellites (cyan line) and, in the right panel, LERGs (grey line) separated into centrals (maroon line) and satellites (red line).
+Figure~\ref{fig:RLFs} provides an alternate view of the relative contributions of central and satellites to the overall radio population and their prevalence per unit volume.
+We show the 1.4\,GHz radio luminosity functions~(RLFs) with associated 1$\sigma$ bootstrap errors over 50 realisations for, in the left panel, HERGs (grey line) separated into centrals (blue line) and satellites (cyan line) and, in the right panel, LERGs (grey line) separated into centrals (maroon line) and satellites (red line).
 The RLFs are in comparison to observations of the HERG and LERG RLF by~\citet{BestandHeckman2012} in blue dashed and magenta dashed lines respectively.
-Shown by black squares as well as the black line with errors, are the total observed RLFs by ~\citet{BestandHeckman2012} and ~\citet{MS2007} respectively for reference.
-The black dashed line show the minimum volume density probed in \simba\ due to the limited $(100\hmpc)^{3}$ volume.
+The black dashed line show the minimum volume density probed in \simba\ due to the limited $(100\hmpc)^{3}$ volume i.e. a single galaxy within the simulation volume).

-For HERGs, we see that satellites contributes mostly to the total HERG RLF at low luminosities however the number of HERGs at the highest luminosites are too low to make a statistically significant conclusion.
-The contribution of LERG satellites to the LERG RLF is consistent at all luminosities.
+For HERGs, we see that satellites contributes mostly to the total HERG RLF at low luminosities, although the number of HERGs in the highest luminosity bins are too low to make a statistically significant conclusion.
+We note a bimodal distribution in the HERG RLF which is consistent with a separation in $sSFR$ (see Figure~\ref{fig:global_props}).
+Making a direct comparison with observations at these luminosities however remains a challenge due to the volume limit of \simba\ along with the luminosity limit of the observations.
+These challenges will become less substantial with preliminary results from the MeerKAT International GHz Tiered Extragalactic Exploration~(MIGHTEE,~\citealt{Jarvis2017}) survey which currently covers $\sim$1 deg$^{2}$ of the radio sky down to luminosities of $P_{\rm 1.4\,GHz}\approx 10^{19} \WHz$.
+Meanwhile, the contribution of LERG satellites to the LERG RLF is comparable at all luminosities.
 These results broadly echo what we saw from the histograms in Figure~\ref{fig:Pdist}.

-In summary, we show that there is no significant difference in the distribution of radio luminosities of central and satellite galaxies, however for HERGs we find that satellites contribute more to the low luminosity end of the distribution of radio luminosities, which we believe is tied to the reduced amounts of cold gas in high density systems, resulting in less efficient accretion onto the black hole.
+In summary, we show that there is no significant difference in the distribution of radio luminosities of central and satellite galaxies.
+However for HERGs we find that satellites contribute more to the low luminosity end of the distribution of radio luminosities, which we believe is tied to the reduced amounts of cold gas in denser environments, resulting in less efficient accretion onto the black hole.
 The LERGs meanwhile show no statistical differences in centrals vs. satellites in terms of their radio power.